phoenixframework/phoenix/testing/J_channels.md

 callback above which pushes the same event and payload back to the client.
 To test this, we do `assert_push "broadcast", %{"some" => "data"}`.

 #### Wrap-up

+In this guide we tackled all the special assertions that comes with `MyApp.ConnCase` and some of the functions provided that help you test channels by triggering its callbacks.
+We found the API for testing channels is largely consistent with the API for Phoenix Channels which makes it easy to work with.

+If interested in learning more about the helpers provided by `MyApp.ChannelCase`, check out the documentation for [`Phoenix.ChannelTest`](http://hexdocs.pm/phoenix/Phoenix.ChannelTest.html) which is the module that defines those functions.